tanfwong/dsp_notes/_sources/ch5/fil_fft.md

   FFT size $\tilde{M}$ satisfying $\tilde{M} \geq \tilde{N} + L -1$ so
   that the output block contains the valid convolution result of length $\tilde{N} + L -1$.
-The filtered output to the whole $x[n]$ can then be superimposing overlapped blocks of output corresponding to consecutive blocks of input as shown in the diagram below:
+The filtered output to the whole $x[n]$ can then be obtained by superimposing overlapped blocks of output corresponding to consecutive blocks of input as shown in the diagram below:
   ```{image} ../figs/ola.jpg
   :alt: Overlap-add algorithm